Komal-Mandal/Emotion-Detection/README.md

 Explainable Results: Displays the predicted emotion and its intensity level.

-# 🌟 Walkthrough of Backend Code

-# 🛠️ How It Works
+# 📚 How It Works

-# 1. Text Preprocessing
-Input text is cleaned by:

-Removing non-alphabetic characters.

-Converting to lowercase.

-Removing stopwords (common words like "the", "is").

-Stemming words to their root forms (e.g., "running" → "run").

-# 2. Feature Extraction
-Text is transformed into a numerical representation using TF-IDF Vectorization.

-# 3. Emotion Classification
+1. Input Text**: The user provides text input in the app interface.

+2. **Preprocessing**: Text is cleaned to remove noise (e.g., special characters) and standardized through stemming and stopword filtering.

+3. **Feature Transformation**: The cleaned text is vectorized using a pre-trained **TF-IDF vectorizer**.

-The processed text is passed through a logistic regression model to predict the most likely emotion.
+4. **Prediction**: The logistic regression model predicts the emotion category with an associated confidence score.

-The app also outputs the intensity level of the emotion.
+5. **Output Display**: Results are presented in an intuitive and interactive manner.

 # ⚙️ Technologies Used
 Python: Programming language.